 Just because summer is over doesn’t mean you can’t take a vacation!
 Cool autumn days are just around the corner, the perfect time for a weekend trip through the woods.
 And there’s nowhere better to witness fall than on an Acadia National Park tour in Maine!
 Here are just a few reasons why September and October are the ideal time to visit.

 Of course, it’s not fall in New England without fall foliage.
-An Acadia driving tour is the perfect way to experience a classical autumn scene.
-The leaves start to change in early September, and reach peak vibrancy in mid-October.
-When you visit, you’ll find a landscape dominated by cheery yellows, bright oranges, and rich reds!
+An Acadia driving tour is perfect for experiencing a classical autumn scene.
+The leaves start to change in early September and reach peak vibrancy in mid-October.
+You’ll find a landscape dominated by cheery yellows, bright oranges, and rich reds when you visit!

 Stars and Sun

-For a truly special Acadia experience, take the trek up Cadillac Mountain before daybreak.
-As the easternmost point in the continental US, it’s the very first place that sees the sun rise in the morning.
+For an exceptional Acadia experience, take the trek up Cadillac Mountain before daybreak.
+As the easternmost point in the continental US, it’s the first place to see the sunrise in the morning.

 If you’re more of a night owl than an early bird, no problem!
 From Cadillac Mountain, you can also get a great view of the stars.
 Acadia is so remote that there’s almost no light pollution.
 With no cities nearby, the autumn constellations can take center stage.
-During fall, the Milky Way is visible in the evening, as well as constellations like Andromeda, Aquarius, and Casseipoeia.
+During fall, the Milky Way is visible in the evening and constellations like Andromeda, Aquarius, and Cassiopeia.
 On rare occasions, you might even see a glimmer of the northern lights on the horizon!

 This Acadia National Park tour will tell you about the Native American legends inspired by constellations, too!

 If you are an animal lover like me, autumn in Acadia gives you plenty of opportunities to find them!